 ATLANTIC HIGHLANDS, NJ – The new home of the Atlantic Highlands Library at Borough Hall on

-Prior to the official dedication, the Library will open for business in its newly-renovated location in Borough Hall at 9 a.m., Monday, April 23.
+Prior to the official dedication, the Library opened for business in its newly-renovated location in Borough Hall at 9 a.m., Monday, April 23.
 The Library closed its Avenue C location on April 9 to begin moving to its new home.